 The Graduate School requests two statements to be uploaded:

-1. Statement of Purpose -Concisely discuss your computer science educational, research, or industrial background as they relate to your objectives.
+1. Personal Statement/Statement of Purpose -Concisely discuss your computer science educational, research, or industrial background as they relate to your objectives.
 Include any unique experiences relevant to the research you have done.
 Discuss why you are applying to the University of Minnesota.
 Please include names of faculty members and research groups at the University of Minnesota whose research is of interest to you.
 Use this area to list any extenuating circumstances such as poor grades or test scores.
+(4000 character limit)